BDen32/Milestone-Project-1/README.md

 ![Image showing the navigation the LVAA page](assets/images/nav-bar.png)

+Each link works from all pages, including the *404* and *Thank You*, and takes the user tot he correct pages/individual sections.

 #### Footer

 The footer sits at the bottom of each page.
 This contains links to LVAA's social media pages.
 Currently, the LVAA only have a Facebook page, but the other links go to the Instagram and Youtube home pages.
 Each icon opens in a new tab when clicked.

+![Image showing the footer on the LVAA page](assets/images/footer.png)

 The footer is simplistic but effective.
 The simplistic choice allows the footer design to be changed in the future if needed.

-![Image showing the footer on the LVAA page](assets/images/footer.png)

 #### Hero Image

+The hero image was chosen as it is an attention-grabbing, attractive image of the Llynfi River.
+It is featured on every page.

+The image chosen was used to create the colour scheme for the page so it blends well to the overall design of the page.

+The hero image includes the cover text 'Llynfi Valley Angling Association'.

 ![Image showing the navigation with hero image below it on the LVAA page](assets/images/header.png)

 #### About Us